francisc0garcia/braccio_camai/docs/source/electronics.rst

 Arduino compatible Shield
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The Braccio robot arm already includes an Arduino-shield for sending PWM commands to all servo-motors.
-It must be separately powered using it own power plug. we left intentionally unconnected the motors **M5** and **M6**, since we do not want to use the gripper + last servo motor.
+It must be separately powered using its own power plug, the power adapter is already included on the Braccio kit.
+We left intentionally unconnected the motors **M5** and **M6**, since we do not want to use the gripper + last servo motor.

 Google Coral USB Accelerator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^